walkerstack/Sluice/README.md

 1. **`POST /session/start`** spawns Claude in a detached tmux session with `--permission-mode auto`
 2. **`POST /trigger`** sends prompts via `tmux send-keys` (or queues if busy) and assigns a task ID
-3. **Claude Code hooks** forward lifecycle events (start, prompt, stop, end) to the haiflow server via HTTP
+3. **Claude Code hooks** forward lifecycle events (start, prompt, stop, end) to the server via HTTP
 4. On task completion, the server extracts assistant messages from the session transcript and saves them keyed by task ID
 5. **`GET /responses/:id`** returns the response once complete, or `pending`/`queued` status while in progress
 6. The queue auto-drains — when Claude finishes one task, the next queued prompt is sent automatically

 ### Context management

-Context filling isn't a problem with haiflow.
+Context filling isn't a problem here.
 Each session is tied to the current task — once the task completes, the session can close cleanly with no leftover context.
-But this is optional: if the session is still healthy, haiflow keeps it alive so context builds up across tasks, giving Claude more awareness of prior work in the same session.
+But this is optional: if the session is still healthy, Sluice keeps it alive so context builds across tasks, giving Claude more awareness of prior work in the same session.
 If context does fill up, the next task simply starts a fresh session.

 ## Integration examples

-Haiflow works with any tool that can make HTTP requests.
-Here are a few examples:
+Sluice works with any tool that can make HTTP requests.

 ### n8n (example workflow templates included)

 Import the chained calc workflow from `examples/chained-calc/`:

 - `chained-calc-step1.json` — Step 1: calculate 2+2
 - `chained-calc-step2.json` — Step 2: multiply result by 5
 - `chained-calc-step3.json` — Step 3: multiply result by 10
 - `pipeline-calc-chain.json` — Pipeline configuration that wires them together

+Custom n8n nodes live in `integrations/n8n-nodes-haiflow/`.

-### MCP server (drive haiflow from any agent)
+### MCP server (drive it from any agent)

-`integrations/haiflow-mcp/` is an MCP server that exposes haiflow as tools (`haiflow_run`, `haiflow_start_session`, `haiflow_trigger`, `haiflow_get_response`, `haiflow_stop_session`, `haiflow_status`, `haiflow_doctor`, `haiflow_map`), so any MCP-capable agent (Claude Desktop, Cursor, Cline, another Claude Code) can orchestrate Claude Code through haiflow.
-See `integrations/haiflow-mcp/README.md` for wiring.
-Inside Claude Code, the `haiflow` skill teaches an agent to drive the HTTP API directly.
+`integrations/haiflow-mcp/` is an MCP server that exposes the API as tools (`haiflow_run`, `haiflow_start_session`, `haiflow_trigger`, `haiflow_get_response`, `haiflow_stop_session`, `haiflow_status`, `haiflow_doctor`, `haiflow_map`), so any MCP-capable agent can orchestrate Claude Code through it.
+See that directory's README for wiring.
+Inside Claude Code, the bundled skill teaches an agent to drive the HTTP API directly.

 ### GitHub bridge

-Mention `@haiflow` in a GitHub issue or PR comment and Claude Code addresses it in the locally checked-out repo: on a branch, as a **draft** PR, never touching the default branch.
+Mention the bot in a GitHub issue or PR comment and Claude Code addresses it in the locally checked-out repo: on a branch, as a **draft** PR, never touching the default branch.
 The bridge is a thin, gated relay; Claude does the branch/commit/PR work itself (it has `gh` and `git` in the session).

 ```bash
 # point GITHUB_SESSION at a session whose cwd is the cloned repo